conjugateprior/events/README.md

 event data and then apply a sequence of filters and aggregators for actors and event types, each of which will result in an new event data set.
 The final step is an application of `make_dyads` to make a set of named temporally regular directed dyad time series suitable for time series analysis.
-All rather unix-ish, if you care for that sort of thing.
+It's all rather unix-ish, if you care for that sort of thing.

 There's a fairly complete walkthrough in the package vignette.
 You should probably read that.